omniformation/omniformation/README.md

 Things I currently enjoy more than I should:

 - Systems Design, Interaction and Patterns.
-- API Design and Consumation.
+- Design and Consumption of Rest APIs and Websocket APIs.
 - Fresh Air 😉.

 Technologies I am proficient with: